Project Catwalk series 3

 The third series of Project Catwalk premiered on 9 January 2008, featured 13 fashion designers in a competition finding who was the most talented for fashion designers.
 Kelly Osbourne continue her role as the host of this series and was judged by a panel including fashion stylist Nick Ede and Grazia editor-in-Chief Paula Reed.

 Jasper Garvida is the winner of the competition.
-He received a chance to create his own lines at Oli.co.uk, a full feature fashion spread in the British version of Grazia of and a cash prizes of £25,000.
+He received a cash prizes of £25,000, a full feature fashion spread in the British version of Grazia of and a chance to create his own lines at Oli.co.uk.